 100% of broadband customers are connected to high-speed 1 GB fibre (JT Global) and Jersey has an Island-wide 4G network (all Jersey providers).

 Jersey Post operates a network of 21 post offices across the Island.
-In addition, Jersey Post provides postal delivery services to all Jersey residential households and business, five days a week.
-Additionally, they have established trading locations outside of the Channel Islands including Newark and Chicago in the US, Hong Kong as well as in the UK which enables them to provide on and off-Island logistics management for any size, or type of item, in order to support clients’ own business development and growth.
+They provide postal delivery services to all Jersey households and businesses, 5 days a week.
+They have established trading locations outside of the Channel Islands including:

 For other useful contacts